fgerraty/Urban_Scavengers/README.md

 -   **02_DataClean.R** cleans and summarizes raw data files.

--   **03_Multivariate_Analyses.R** conducts all permutational analysis of variance (PERMANOVA) and multivariate generalized linear modelling to investigate the best predictors of scavenging assemblages.
+-   **03_Multivariate_Analyses.R** conducts all permutational analysis of variance (PERMANOVA) and multivariate generalized linear modelling (MvGLM) to investigate the best predictors of scavenging assemblages.

 -   **04_Univariate_Analyses.R** conducts all analyses related to the effects of urbanization on metrics of carrion scavenging ecosystem functions.